markbosire/Practice-Questions-GCP-ACE/README.md

 ### You are storing sensitive information in a Cloud Storage bucket.
 For legal reasons, you need to be able to record all requests that read any of the stored data.
 You want to make sure you comply with these requirements.
 What should you do?

-- [ ] Enable the Identity Aware Pro y API on the project.
+- [ ] Enable the Identity Aware Proxy API on the project.
 - [ ] Scan the bucket using the Data Loss Prevention API.
 - [ ] Allow only a single Service Account access to read the data.
 - [ ] Enable Data Access audit logs for the Cloud Storage API.

 **[⬆ Back to Top](#table-of-contents)**

 ### You are the team lead of a group of 10 developers.
-You provided each developer with an individual Google Cloud Project that they can use as their personal sandbo  to e periment with different Google Cloud solutions.
-You want to be notified if any of the developers are spending above $500 per month on their sandbo  environment.
+You provided each developer with an individual Google Cloud Project that they can use as their personal sandbox to experiment with different Google Cloud solutions.
+You want to be notified if any of the developers are spending above $500 per month on their sandbox environment.
 What should you do?

 - [ ] Create a single budget for all projects and configure budget alerts on this budget.
-- [ ] Create a separate billing account per sandbo  project and enable BigQuery billing e ports.
+- [ ] Create a separate billing account per sandbox project and enable BigQuery billing exports.
 Create a Data Studio dashboard to plot the spending per billing account.
 - [ ] Create a budget per project and configure budget alerts on all of these budgets.
-- [ ] Create a single billing account for all sandbo  projects and enable BigQuery billing e ports.
+- [ ] Create a single billing account for all sandbox projects and enable BigQuery billing exports.
 Create a Data Studio dashboard to plot the spending per project.

 **[⬆ Back to Top](#table-of-contents)**